nathanallen242/cap4773/README.md

 ### Motivation and RQs
 Discover what drives our research and review the specific research questions we are addressing. *(1% common grade weight)*

+#### Research Questions
+- **RQ1:** What are the characteristics of popular & successful repositories?
+- **RQ2:** How can we determine false actors?
+What makes a GitHub user suspicious?
+- **RQ3:** How can development consistency affect repository popularity?

+#### Hypotheses
+- **H1:** The factors influencing repository popularity differ from those determining its success.
+- **H2:** False actors have drastically different activity and account behavior than real accounts.
+- **H3:** The popularity of a repository is positively correlated with development consistency.

 ### Literature Review
 Access a synthesis of existing knowledge and theoretical frameworks relevant to our research topic. *(0.5% common grade weight)*